The InsuranceHotline.com team has scared up 13 tips to help you take a bite out of your pricey car insurance bill. No tricks here, only treats.

 Often people think only a home insurance and auto insurance policy qualifies for a multi-line discount, but there’s actually more to it.
-Snowmobiles, RVs, motorcycles, or tenant insurance can all usually be bundled to qualify for a multi-line discount too.
+Policies for snowmobiles, RVs, or motorcycles can all usually be bundled to qualify for a multi-line discount too.

 6. Change your tires seasonally

-Drivers who use winter tires can save up to five per cent with some insurance companies.
+Drivers who use winter tires can often save up to five per cent with a winter tire discount.
 Once Halloween is over, Old Man Winter is going to be howling and soon the roads will be bombarded with ice and snow.
 Be prepared, be safe, and save!

 7. Pay your premiums all at once rather than in monthly installments